mpaulacaldas/mpaulacaldas/content/about.en.md

 My name is María Paula.
 I am a passionate [<i class="fab fa-r-project"></i>](http://www.r-project.org) user and programmer.
 I am also an [RStudio Certified trainer](https://education.rstudio.com/trainers/).

-Until recently, I worked in economics consulting, using R and Shiny to build analytics tools to assess the effects of major commercial operations on competition.
+I currently work at the Regional Analysis and Statistics Unit of the OECD.
+Previously, I was an economics consultant at Deloitte France, where I used R and Shiny to build analytics tools to study the antitrust effects of major commercial operations.
 During this time, I led multiple training sessions on R, and helped my team adopt software engineering tools and practices to streamline our workflows.
-Prior to that, I studied for my Master's in economics at the Toulouse School of Economics.

 In my spare time, I like contributing to community-driven projects.
 Most recently, I was involved in the translation of the [R for Data Science](https://r4ds.had.co.nz/) book to [Spanish](https://es.r4ds.hadley.nz/).